Write the group number and draw the Lewis symbol for each of the ... | Channels for Pearson+

 1

-Identify the element calcium on the periodic table.
-Calcium is located in Group 2.
+Identify the element gallium on the periodic table.
+Gallium is represented by the symbol 'Ga'.

-Recognize that elements in Group 2 are known as alkaline earth metals and have two valence electrons.
+Determine the group number for gallium.
+Gallium is located in Group 13 of the periodic table.

-To draw the Lewis symbol for calcium, start by writing the chemical symbol 'Ca'.
+Understand that the group number for main group elements (Groups 1, 2, and 13-18) indicates the number of valence electrons.
+Therefore, gallium has 3 valence electrons.

-Place two dots around the symbol 'Ca' to represent the two valence electrons.
-These dots can be placed on any side of the symbol, but they should be paired to indicate the two electrons.
+Draw the Lewis symbol for gallium by writing the element symbol 'Ga' and surrounding it with three dots, representing the three valence electrons.

-Review the Lewis symbol to ensure it accurately represents calcium with its two valence electrons.
+Arrange the dots around the symbol 'Ga' to reflect the valence electrons, typically placing one dot on each of the four sides before pairing them.

 Was this helpful?